ajacquey/golem/README.md

 * This repository:
 (add DOI of the release)
 * The publication presenting GOLEM:
-Cacace, M. and Jacquey, A. B.: Flexible parallel implicit modelling of coupled Thermal-Hydraulic-Mechanical processes in fractured rocks, Solid Earth Discuss., https://doi.org/10.5194/se-2017-33, 2017.
+ Cacace, M. and Jacquey, A. B.: Flexible parallel implicit modelling of coupled thermal–hydraulic–mechanical processes in fractured rocks, Solid Earth, 8, 921-941, https://doi.org/10.5194/se-8-921-2017, 2017.

+Please read the [CITATION](https://github.com/ajacquey/Golem/blob/master/CITATION) file for more information.

 ## Publications using GOLEM